kubevault/prometheus-exporter/docs/guides/secret-engines/gcp/overview.md

     credentialSecret: gcp-cred
 ```

-To configure GCP secret engine, you need to provide google service account credentials through a Kubernetes secret.
+To configure the GCP secret engine, you need to provide google service account credentials through a Kubernetes secret.

 ```yaml
 apiVersion: v1